Run on-chain

 : bigint – Deprecated.
 Left for backward compatibility.

-See the full example in sdk samples repository: https://github.com/everx-labs/sdk-samples/blob/master/core-examples/node-js/hello-wallet/index_pattern2.js
+See the full example in sdk samples repository:

-Check out AppKit documentation for this use case.
+Check out for this use case.